-- PCB soil concentrations are at a level of 1 ppm over a depth of 0.3 m (1 ft); - The PCB is nondecaying and does not degrade along its flow path to the water table; - The PCB in the soil was composed entirely of Aroclor 1242, the PCB that has the highest solubility and undergoes the least sorption; - The concentration of Aroclor 1242 in the soil water in the contaminated zone is equal to the solubility limit of the PCB; - Transport of Aroclor 1242 occurs only vertically; and - The infiltration velocity of the dissolved Aroclor is equal to the average annual groundwater recharge at the site.
+- The PCB is nondecaying and does not degrade along its flow path to the water table; - The PCB in the soil was composed entirely of Aroclor 1242, the PCB that has the highest solubility and undergoes the least sorption (the capacitors actually contained a mixture of Aroclors of unknown composition); - The concentration of Aroclor 1242 in the soil water in the contaminated zone is equal to the solubility limit of the PCB; - Transport of Aroclor 1242 occurs only vertically; and - The infiltration velocity of the dissolved Aroclor is equal to the average annual groundwater recharge at the site.
 (Maximum annual discharge is not known and would be inappropriate for modeling concentrations over a 200,000-year period.)